tillberg/tbone/README.md

   or set it to **value** if specified.
 - `model.queryModel(prop)`: Look up **prop** and return the the model found there instead of extracting its data.
-- `model.text(prop)`: read **prop** from the model, except return an empty string if the value is not a string, Number other than NaN, or a Date.
 - `model.toggle(prop)`: sets **prop** to !**prop**, i.e. alternate between
   true and false.
 - `model.push(prop, value)`: Add **value** at the end of the list at **prop**.